felselva/mathc/README.md

 struct vec4i rgba;
 ```

-By defining `MATHC_NO_STRUCTURES`, structure types will not defined.

 ## Functions

-By default, MATHC will declare functions that take `mfloat_t` array or `mint_t` array, structure values, and structure pointers as arguments:
+By default, MATHC has functions that take as argument `mfloat_t` arrays, `mint_t` arrays, structures as value, or pointers to structure:

 ```c
 /* As array */